openresty/headers-more-nginx-module/README.markdown

 Earlier versions of Nginx like 0.6.x and 0.5.x will *not* work.

-If you find that any particular version of Nginx above 0.7.44 does not work with this module, please consider `reporting a bug`.
+If you find that any particular version of Nginx above 0.7.44 does not work with this module, please consider [reporting a bug](http://wiki.nginx.org/NginxHttpHeadersMoreModule#Report_Bugs).

 Report Bugs
 ===========